davidmam/BS32011-class-notes/python.md

 ### comparisons

-<	strictly less than
+'<'	strictly less than
-<=	less than or equal
+'<='	less than or equal
->	strictly greater than
+'>'	 strictly greater than
->=	greater than or equal
+'>='	greater than or equal
-==	equal
+'=='	equal
-!=	not equal
+'!='	not equal
-is	object identity
+'is'	object identity
-is not	negated object identity
+'is not'	negated object identity

 ### operations